-Find the information you need to start planning your perfect Peru trip by finding the answers you need to your questions.
+Find the information you need to start planning your Peru trip by finding the answers to your questions.

 The best time to visit Peru is between April and May, and August to October.
 Smaller crowds and better weather make these times ideal for visiting the country.

 The climate varies across the disparate regions, making Peru a wonderful year-round destination, but also requires specific times of the year for visiting places like Machu Picchu or the Amazon.
 November has cool weather before the major rains in the Andes, while February has the most rainfall.
 June is the busiest month, but offers the best weather throughout Peru.

 The weather varies dramatically across the country, with the Andes offering a different climate to Lima and the coast, as well as possessing sharp temperatures along the high-altitude plateau.
 The Amazon also has completely different weather, with extensive rainfall in summer, but it’s calmer in autumn, winter, and spring.